jlcaldwell123/tidelift-importer/README.md

 # Outcome
 1. The console will output each package as it is requested to the Catalog
-2. The task will be created in the catalog to approve the package
+2. The task will be created in the catalog to approve the package (should be automatically approved if manual review is turned off)